 What happens at an inquest?

-The majority of inquests are held in public where anyone can attend, including local journalists.
+The majority of inquests are held in public where anyone can attend, including journalists.
 At the inquest witnesses may be asked to provide written statements which will be read out.
 In some circumstances witnesses will need to attend court to give evidence in person.
 The investigative nature of an inquest provides an opportunity for questions to be asked by the coroner and any other interested parties, including lawyers.

 Do I need to appoint a lawyer to attend an inquest where medical negligence is suspected?